Overtime Pay Calculator

 What is Overtime Pay?

-Overtime pay is the additional compensation an employee earns for working beyond their standard working hours.
-In the United States, the Fair Labor Standards Act (FLSA) requires that non-exempt employees receive overtime pay at a rate of at least 1.5 times their regular hourly rate for all hours worked beyond 40 in a workweek.
+Overtime pay is extra compensation for hours worked beyond a standard work schedule.
+In the United States, the Fair Labor Standards Act (FLSA) generally requires non-exempt workers to be paid at least 1.5 times their regular hourly rate for hours worked over 40 in a workweek.

-Our overtime pay calculator helps you quickly determine your regular pay, overtime pay, total earnings, and effective hourly rate.
-It also provides weekly, biweekly, and monthly projections to help with budgeting and financial planning.
+This calculator helps you estimate regular pay, overtime pay, total earnings, and effective hourly rate.
+It also gives weekly, biweekly, and monthly projections so you can plan around variable hours.

 How to Use This Calculator

-5. View your pay breakdown, effective hourly rate, and projections instantly
+- Review the pay breakdown, effective hourly rate, projections, and copyable summary.

 Overtime Formulas